The Monaco Grand Prix fascinates drivers as much as it attracts crowds. A look back at some dates that have shaped its legend around the world.

 1972: Beltoise or the French surprise

 The former French Formula 1 motorcycle champion finishes with a lead of 38 seconds over Jacky Ickx, the Belgian who was given as the favorite.
-He succeeds Maurice Trintignant and precedes Patrick Depailler (1978), Alain Prost (1984, 1985, 1986, 1988) and Olivier Panis (1996).
+He succeeded Maurice Trintignant and preceded Patrick Depailler (1978), Alain Prost (1984, 1985, 1986, 1988) and Olivier Panis (1996).

 1997: Creation of the Historic Grand Prix